 There is so much to see on the air tour, including Angel Island, Fisherman’s Wharf and the huge Golden Gate Park!
 This is definitely one of the coolest things to do on our 3 day itinerary San Francisco.

 San Francisco is a pretty safe place!
 There are a few issues the city is working to solve, but you’re very unlikely to experience any violent crime, or even theft.
+However, be sensible and watch for pickpockets and bag theft especially on public transport.

 Car theft is significantly higher than the American average.
 So don’t rent or bring a car, if you can help it.
 As mentioned before, you won’t need it!